mrbhawnish/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Can you explain your data model, data schema to me?
-    Data Modeling refers to how we want to retrieve and display the data from a database, while data schema refers how we want to create our tables, update and delete.
+    Data Modeling refers to how we want to retrieve and display the data from a database, while data schema refers how we want to create our tables, update and delete in other words it creates a blue print for our data to be stored relatively.
 2. Can you explain how you connected your API to a database?
+    First we need to make sure we have the "runtime" tag in the POM.XML, commented out so the h2 database doesn't run during the runtime only, add some H2 configurations to application.properties then add H2 access configuration in a new package and a class using @Configuration.
+Once the link, username and password is setup we can access the H2 in memory database.
 3. Can you explain the flow of data from client through the backend system and back to the client?
+ -First of all client sends a HTTP request to an endpoint which could be create, read, update and delete, the backend sends back a response with the JSON-formmated resource or data pulled out from the database, or simply a HTTP status response.
+However, a client can also send a data included in the request body or HTTP headers to be persisted in the database by making a post request.
 4. How did you handle querying in your application: custom querying vs JPA Querying?
+    -

 ## Instructions